Minuscule 48

-Minuscule 48 (in the Gregory-Aland numbering), A^{232} (von Soden), is a Greek minuscule manuscript of the New Testament, on parchment leaves.
-Palaeographically it has been assigned to the 12th century.
-It has complex contents with some marginalia.
+Minuscule 48 is a Greek minuscule manuscript of the New Testament, made of parchment.
+It is designated by the siglum 48 in the Gregory-Aland numbering of New Testament manuscripts, and as A^{232} in the von Soden numbering of New Testament manuscripts.
+Using the study of comparative writing styles (palaeography), it has been assigned to the 12th century.
+It has complex contents with some marginal notes.